Your Defense Strategy Starts Here

 Every case is unique and the laws are complicated, so if you are currently charged or have reason to believe that you may be charged with a crime, you should consult with an attorney who can help you understand what you are up against and assist you with your legal problems.
-McGraw & Strickland, LLC, in Las Cruces can help.
+McGraw & Strickland, LLC, Las Cruces criminal defense lawyers can help.
 Call us at 575-523-4321.

 The First Thing To Do

 The most important thing for you to do is to get the assistance of an attorney as soon as possible.
 You do not have to wait to speak to an attorney until after you are arrested or questioned by law enforcement.
 In fact, it is normally not a good idea to wait.
 Getting assistance from an attorney early on can have enormous benefits, including preventing you from accidentally incriminating yourself and avoiding criminal charges all together.

 When law enforcement is investigating a crime, they will frequently try to talk to the person they believe may have committed the crime.
 They also frequently try to get the person to agree to let law enforcement do some kind of search.
 Of course, law enforcement doesn’t necessarily tell the person that they suspect him or her of a crime when they start asking questions.
 If law enforcement wants to question you or asks to search your person or property, it is almost always a good idea to talk to an attorney before doing anything.
 Once you have agreed to talk or allow a search, it may be difficult to undo any damage caused.

 In New Mexico, you do have a legal obligation to give law enforcement your name when they have a reasonable suspicion to question you.